project-chip/connectedhomeip/docs/code_generation.md

 -   Data serialization for structures/lists/commands.
 This applies to both client-side and server-side structures and objects
--   Callback setup using the ember framework.
-This generally applies to server-side processing and the code generation defines what processing needs to be done when a specific command is sent/attribute is read and what memory should be allocated for storing cluster attributes
+-   Callback setup using the Ember-based framework.
+This generally applies to server-side processing and the code generation defines what processing needs to be done when a specific command is received or an attribute is read and what memory should be allocated for storing cluster attributes

 Code generation depends on the clusters that are needed by an application.
 Every